martincarstenbach/javascript-blogposts/mle-typescript/README.md

 /// <reference types="mle-js" />

 /**
- * Stub interface, for demostration purpose only, should be fleshed out to
+ * Stub interfaces, for demostration purpose only, should be fleshed out to
  * reflect all data as per Example 4-3 in chapter 4 of the JSON Developer's
  * Guide
  */